inmation/WebStudio-docs/webstudio/widgets/README.md

 ## Options

 - `refreshInterval` lets the widget automatically refresh.
 Value is given in seconds.
+Minimum value is 0.5 seconds.
+The value 0 means that the refresh interval is disabled.

 Every widget can be styled by setting the `style` object.
 The `style` object accepts a wide range of CSS styles.
 The CSS properties are only accepted in camelCase.
 Some examples: